ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 ^^^^^^^^^^

-We first summarize the key concepts and how they relate to Modulus Sym' features.
+We first summarize the key concepts and how they relate to PhysicsNeMo Sym' features.
 (For a more detailed discussion, please see :ref:`nn_methodology`.)
 Solving any physics-driven simulation that is defined by differential equations requires information about the domain of the problem and its governing equations and boundary conditions.
 Users can define the domain using
-Modulus Sym' Constructive Solid Geometry (CSG) module, the STL module, or data from external sources like text files in comma-separated values (CSV) format, NumPy files, or HDF5 files.
+PhysicsNeMo Sym' Constructive Solid Geometry (CSG) module, the STL module, or data from external sources like text files in comma-separated values (CSV) format, NumPy files, or HDF5 files.
 Once you have this geometry or point cloud, it can be sub-sampled into two sets: